 The National Drama School provides a place for artists to develop and maintain skills in a supportive and inclusive community.

 If you’ve always wanted to enter the world of stage or screen acting, our introductory courses offer the perfect opportunity for you to tap into your creative talents!

-Our diverse array of short courses explore movement, voice, text and screen acting provide opportunities for actors and industry professionals to refresh their skills and check in with current developments in the field.
+Our diverse array of short courses explores movement, voice, text and screen acting, and provides opportunities for actors and industry professionals to refresh and update their skills.

 Engage, connect and upskill under the guidance of expert industry teachers – we look forward to seeing you in class!